911: Devil Fish

 You know, I don’t need Neil Young around anyhow.

 A reference to the Lynyrd Skynyrd song “Sweet Home Alabama.”
 The relevant lyrics: “Well I heard mister Young sing about her/Well, I heard ole Neil put her down/Well, I hope Neil Young will remember/A Southern man don't need him around anyhow.”
-The band was referring to the Neil Young song “Southern Man,” which dealt with racism in the South; Skynyrd wrote their song as a rebuttal.
+Skynyrd wrote their song as a rebuttal to the Neil Young song “Southern Man,” which dealt with racism in the South.

 My heart will go on!